writethedocs/www/docs/conf/portland/2022/cfp.rst

 Call for Proposals
 ==================

 Hello hello, fellow documentarians!
 It's that time of year again: We’re very excited to announce that we are now accepting talk proposals for our next {{ city }} conference, coming up on {{date.main}}.
 We're running a `hybrid conference <https://www.writethedocs.org/conf/portland/2022/news/welcome/>`__ this year, so you can speak or attend from anywhere, but folks will also be there in person in {{ city }}.
-We will use regular {{ city }} conference times for the scheduling.
+Schedules will be in {{ tz }}.

     For speakers, this means you'll be writing and recording your talk *before the event*, the same as for our virtual conference.
 Our video producer will be available to help with recording if you want it.
 We're working on the exact details of a moderated remote live Q&A after your talk.